JFincher42/PokemonLab/README.md

 ### Fields
 * `name`
-	A String representing the name of the player.
+	A `String` representing the name of the player.
 * `human`
 	A `boolean` indicating if the player is human or not
 * `pokemon`
-	An array holding up to three (3) Pokemon
+	An array holding up to three (3) Pokemon objects.

 ### Methods
 * `Player()`